 2. What Are the Goals of Night Out in the Parks?

-- To ensure that every Chicago neighborhood has access to quality arts and cultural programming that reflects Chicago’s robust cultural landscape.
+- To ensure that every Chicago neighborhood has access to quality arts and cultural programming that reflects Chicago’s robust cultural landscape

-- To provide all Chicagoans the opportunity to experience cultural events and celebrate local artists in their neighborhood parks.
+- To provide all Chicagoans the opportunity to experience cultural events and celebrate local artists in their neighborhood parks

-- To support Chicago-based artists with new audiences, resources, and opportunities to grow.
+- To support Chicago-based artists with new audiences, resources, and opportunities to grow

-- To increase Chicago parks’ utilization, safety, and community connectivity through the arts.
+- To increase Chicago parks’ utilization, safety and community connectivity through the arts

 3. What Are the Requirements to Apply for Night Out in the Parks?

-Residency within the city of Chicago is required and must be verified at multiple points throughout the process including upon application, contracting, and payment.
+Residency within the city of Chicago is required and must be verified at multiple points throughout the process including upon application, contracting and payment.
 NOTE: You do not need to be a not-for-profit organization to be considered.

 We strongly encourage you to diversify your funding strategies to include additional financial support for your program in addition to this application.
 We are unlikely to be able to fund requests in full so will prioritize partnerships that show evidence of broad investment by a diverse range of funders and supporters.

-We prioritize projects that are willing to present in each of the three park district regions: North, Central, and South.
-Partners must be able to provide their own transportation for all equipment, performers, and staff.
+We prioritize projects that are willing to present in each of the three park district regions: North, Central and South.
+Partners must be able to provide their own transportation for all equipment, performers and staff.

 Events may happen seven days a week, mostly in the evening, though we welcome proposals that engage park spaces anytime that parks are open.
-Please note that field houses are currently operating on a limited schedule during the week, and many are closed on the weekend.
+Please note that Fieldhouse access is varied throughout the week and often limited on weekends.

-Park amenities for performances and events varied widely based on location, event time and event season.
+Park amenities for performances and events vary widely based on location, event time and event season.
 If certain elements or amenities are critical to the success of your program, please be sure to include the cost of their acquisition in your budget and planning.

-- You must be COVID Safe.
-All performances, rehearsals, and preparations for your event must follow the local, state, and federal guidelines around COVID-19 safety.
+All performances, rehearsals, and preparations for your event must follow the local, state and federal guidelines around COVID-19 safety.